 Make sure you have an emergency bag ready.
 Kit it out with emergency food and water, warm clothing and a first aid kit.
 You should also keep in mind essentials that will help your car in an emergency.
 A tow strap, jump leads and a shovel are all, key in an emergency.

-Do you have plenty of fuel for your journey?
-To ensure you don’t get stranded in harsh conditions, keep your fuel tank above half way.
+Do you have plenty of fuel for your journey? – To ensure you don’t get stranded in harsh conditions, keep your fuel tank above halfway.

-Plan your journey around the weather, avoid driving out in potentially dangerous conditions if you can help it.
+Check the forecast – Plan your journey around the weather, avoid driving out in potentially dangerous conditions if you can help it.
 Also whilst you are driving, regularly check weather updates so that you can make a detour if need be.

 Charge your phone – Before you set off for a long journey make sure you charge your phone and let people know where and when you are going.

 Take a look at our blog on how to stay safe around frozen lakes and ice here.